getfem/getfem/doc/sphinx/source/about.rst

   <http://effbot.org/zone/pyref.htm>`_ project from which Sphinx got many
   good ideas.

-See :ref:`reporting-bugs` for information how to report bugs in GetFEM++ itself.
+See :ref:`reporting-bugs` for information how to report bugs in GetFEM itself.

 .. including the ACKS file here so that it can be maintained separately
 .. include:: ACKS.txt

-It is only with the input and contributions of the GetFEM++ community that GetFEM++ has such wonderful documentation -- Thank You!
+It is only with the input and contributions of the GetFEM community that GetFEM has such wonderful documentation -- Thank You!